Signed in as:

 ---

-Marti Franks loves Watercolors!
+Marti Franks loves watercolors!
 She has been painting since 1997, starting out with Ellie Cox and continuing with Sarah Hoyle, Chris Wynn, and Susan Stuller.
 She has participated in many workshops with nationally known artists, including John Salamien, Mary Whyte, Ted Andrews, Alvaro Cassinett, Tony Van Hassett, Frank Webb, and Jean Spicer.
-Marti is a past president of the Bon Air Artists Association and has served as a co-chair of its events, Art Affair and Artful Healing.
+Marti is a past president of the Bon Air Artists Association and has served as a co-chair of its events: Art Affair and Artful Healing.
 She exhibits at Crossroads Art Center and at various venues with the Bon Air Artist Association.

 ---